 Iran's influence extends far beyond financial support, particularly in Gaza.
 Iran has supplied and trained groups like Hamas and the PIJ in the use of longer-range rockets.
 In 2002 Israeli forces intercepted the Gaza-bound Karine A vessel in a raid in the Red Sea, which was loaded with 50 tons of advanced weaponry from Iran.
-Iran has supplied ever increasingly sophisticated and powerful munitions to Hamas with technology including UAVs being delivered to these groups via the IRGC.
+Iran has supplied ever increasingly sophisticated and powerful munitions to Hamas with technology including UAVs being delivered to these groups via Iran's Islamic Revolutionary Guard Corps (IRGC).
 Iran has supplied Hamas with IEDs, anti-tank munitions, and provides training for up to 6 months in modern tactical warfare for Hamas operatives.